Valgus hemipterus: Description

 Females bear a striking long acuminate telson - unusual fact in Coleoptera - with a central groove near apex and irregular lateral serrations, which makes them easily distinguishable from the males.
 In addition, The males have a different drawing than the females.

 Biology

-These beetles, which can be found from May to June on flowers or wood, are relatively common.
+These beetles, which can be found from early April to August on flowers or wood, are relatively common.
 The species has one generation (univoltine) and hibernates as a pupa.